 Each morning there will be 2 hours of Pilates, followed by a Nordic Walking Technique lesson in the grounds of the country house.

 You can then enjoy a house-based lunch, eg soup & sandwich.
 Your afternoons will be free to relax at the house, explore the local area or practise your technique.
 Please note that there is no guided walking.

 There will be another Pilates session prior to dinner, and a relaxation session after dinner.

 What to bring

 No special clothing is required for your Pilates holiday, but it is recommended that you wear loose fitting clothes to facilitate easy movement.
-There may be some lying down work, so you can bring a pilates mat (if you already have one) and, if possible, a small blanket.
-Please note, a non-slip yoga mat is not suitable - but Susie your leader will be able to provide all equipment anyway.
+You will need to bring a Pilates mat and because there will be some floor work involved, a small blanket.
+Please note, a non-slip yoga mat is not suitable.

 Poles for Nordic Walking are provided.